wmcooper2/mario-quiz-game/DESCRIPTION.md

 * o ::            when a problem is showing, player gets point
 * x ::            when a problem is showing, player loses point

+To quit the game, press "esc" or close the window.

 # Developer Notes
 ### Known Bugs